ATL64/spark-pubmed/README.md

 First you need to create a folder in a bucket of yours and upload the .py file.
 Then:

-Click on your cluster --> Submit Job --> Choose "PySpark", specify the path to your .py file in GCS, and specify 4 arguments, leave the rest empty and click submit.
+Click on your cluster --> Submit Job --> Choose "PySpark", specify the path to your .py file in GCS, and specify 4 arguments, leave the rest empty and click "Create".

 The 4 arguments, in this order, are:
 1. First year to load the pubmed articles